Q. What does EHV / HEV stand for?

 Q. Can I remove Electric Vehicle battery packs myself?

-A. Vehicle technicians who have completed the Level III City & Guilds or IMI training course will be suitably qualified to remove the battery.
+A. Vehicle technicians who have completed the Level III IMI training course or similar will be suitably qualified to remove the battery.
 Also follow the manufacturer’s instructions when carrying out this task.

 Q. How / where should I store battery packs?